Arrested while seeking a citizens arrest of

 Next, you can’t arrest anyone for anything.
 It has to be an indictable offence.
 The offence of Misconduct in Public Office is an indictable offence, with a potential maximum sentence of life imprisonment.

-Finally, you can't just go and arrest someone arbitrarily.
-If there is a policeman present, you have to report the offence first – and only if they fail to act does that give a person the right to effect the arrest themselves.
+Finally, you can’t just go and arrest someone arbitrarily.
+You must exhaust other reasonable means of complaint before you get to that stage.
+Then if there is a policeman present, you have to report the offence first – and only if they fail to act does that give a person the right to effect the arrest themselves.

 That morning in Whitehall the police initially failed to act.
-Then, when I was persistent, they did come and take my report – and have logged it as a formal complaint, with my report treated as evidence, which should be investigated as a crime (no word on the result yet).
+Then, when I was persistent, they did come and take my report – and logged it as a formal complaint, with my report treated as evidence to be investigated as a crime (they never did!).

 I was arrested under the The City of Westminster (Prescribed Routes) (no.8) Traffic Order 2008, a.k.a the Downing Street and Whitehall Anti-Terrorism Traffic Order.
 This prohibits anyone to be in the area around Downing Street without the permission of a policeman.